Reasoning & Writing in

 In this class, we will explore the emotional and psychological response to the Great War.
 England wrestled with the same questions that vex us in the current age of terror and protracted warfare: How do we care for the mental health of soldiers?
 How are expectations about soldiers’ behavior dictated by social constructions of masculinity and gender?
 Is civilian dissent compatible with support for soldiers?
 How do we reconcile acute feelings of grief and fear with the stoic attitude mandated by society?

-In this class, we will examine literary texts that depict the English response to the terrors of World War I. We will read fiction, poetry, and memoirs by Siegfried Sassoon, Virginia Woolf, Vera Brittain, and others.
-We also will examine recent analysis by writers such as Pat Barker and Eric Leed.
+In this class, we will examine literary texts that depict the English response to the terrors of World War I. We will read fiction, memoirs, poetry, and drama by Siegfried Sassoon, Virginia Woolf, Somerset Maugham, and others.
+We also will examine recent analysis by writers such as Pat Barker and Paul Fussell.
 In an attempt to sort out conflicting responses to the war, our critical investigation will employ peer review workshops, informal writing assignments, and self-assessments.
 We will sharpen reasoning skills through focused, in-class discussion and formal papers, including an argumentative research paper.
-Because writing is a recursive process, we will pay particular attention to the role of revision. **What to do when the Knight is a Monster: Examining Medieval Outsiders
+Because writing is a recursive process, we will pay particular attention to the role of revision.

 Kristi Castleberry, Department of English